rdguez-mariano/fast_imas_IPOL/README.md

 Additionally, if an underlying homography has been identified by ORSA or USAC, then:
 * **"panorama.png"**.
 Shows the query image, transformed by this homography, on target image.

+## IMAS on MATLAB
+These methods are available in MATLAB through MEX.
+The connection is done by `IMAS_matlab.cpp`.
+A MATLAB function, `perform_IMAS.m`, reachable at [imas_analytics](https://github.com/rdguez-mariano/imas_analytics), is provided to automatically handle compilation and calls to the MEX function.

 ## Developer Documentation
 This code comes with a doxygen documentation.
 It can be generated locally from the source code.
 You might choose to use its graphical front-end: [Doxywizard](https://www.stack.nl/~dimitri/doxygen/manual/doxywizard_usage.html).